jacobcoughenour/jacobcoughenour/content/posts/gdscript-fake-generics/index.md

 	return null
 {{</ code >}}

-Then it would simplify what we do with the return value
+Then it would simplify how we handle the return value.
 {{< code lang=gdscript >}}
 var p = get_player_position(2) # Optional[Vector2]
 if p != null: